sous-chefs/ark/README.md

 ## Overview
 This cookbook provides `ark`, a resource for managing software archives.
 It manages the fetch-unpack-configure-build-install process common to installing software from source, or from binary distributions that are not fully fledged OS packages.

-This is a modified version of Infochimp's awesome [install_from cookbook](http://github.com/infochimps-cookbooks/install_from).
-It has been heavily refactored and extended to meet different use cases.
+This cookbook started its life as a modified version of Infochimp's install_from cookbook.
+It has since been heavily refactored and extended to meet different use cases.

 Given a simple project archive available at a url: